Pedro Castillo: February 2022 impeachment and acquittal

-Self-coup attempt and removal from office
+Self-coup attempt, removal from office and imprisonment

-On 7 December 2022, hours before the Congress of Peru was scheduled to vote on a third impeachment motion against him, Castillo, tried to institute an illegal self coup, citing obstruction by Congress, he declared a national curfew, the dissolution of Congress, and the installation of a "government of exceptional emergency."
+On 7 December 2022, hours before the Congress of Peru was scheduled to vote on a third impeachment motion against him, Castillo tried to institute an illegal self-coup; citing obstruction by Congress, he declared a national curfew, the dissolution of Congress, and the installation of a "government of exceptional emergency."
 Shortly after his announcement, a majority of Castillo's cabinet resigned, and the attempted dissolution was denounced as a coup by the Ombudsman of Peru.
 The Constitutional Court and First Vice President Dina Boluarte also called it a coup d'état attempt, one meant to obstruct the impeachment process.
 Castillo was then impeached and removed from the presidency by the Congress of Peru later on 7 December, as scheduled.
 The impeachment passed with a majority 101 for and 6 against out of 130 votes.
 Boluarte, who had broken with Castillo after the announcement, ascended to the presidency.

-Castillo reportedly attempted to flee the country but was detained by the National Police.
-He is held in preventive custody while being investigated for "rebellion and conspiracy", and has shared the same prison as Alejandro Toledo and Alberto Fujimori (the latter was released in December 2023 and died nine months later).
+While dropping off his family at the Mexican embassy in Lima, members of the National Police of Peru who were driving Castillo feared that he was attempting to flee Peru and detained him.
+According to President Boluarte, Castillo's family was granted asylum by Mexico but not Castillo himself, with Castillo saying that he only sought to leave his family at the embassy for their safety and that he wanted to continue presidential duties.
+Castillo was held in preventive custody while being investigated for "rebellion and conspiracy," and has shared the same prison as Alejandro Toledo and Alberto Fujimori (the latter was released in December 2023 and died nine months later).

 His trial for rebellion charges over the self-coup began on 4 March 2025.
 On 10 March, Castillo announced that he was going on a hunger strike, resulting in his hospitalization and the end of his hunger strike on 13 March.
+Prosecution sought 34-years imprisonment, but he received an 11 years, five months, and 15 days sentence on 27 November 2025.